yeobill/arista/README.md

 ## Getting started
 To get started, **clone** (not fork) this repository.
 At the top of the README, state which language your solution will be in.

+We're expecting the question to take 30 minutes to an hour.
+We don't want you to waste a bunch of time finding a perfect solution to this, so if you're finding that it's taking much longer than that, please feel welcome to submit a non-complete solution.
+If you do so, please do include pseudocode and comments explaining your thoughts and ideas, and expected test cases/edge cases.

 ## Submission
-When you are finished with your solution, edit this README, push it to a private Github repository and add [alexliu](https://github.com/alexaliu) and [jasonwang](https://github.com/jasonewang), as collaborators.
+When you are finished with your solution, edit this README, push it to a private Github repository, and add [alexliu](https://github.com/alexaliu) and [jasonwang](https://github.com/jasonewang) as collaborators.

 You may delete your solution repository once the interview process is over.

 If you are unable to create a Github account or are unable to create any more private repositories you may also email your solutions along with your resume and transcript, though we strongly prefer the above repository based workflow.

+## Deadline
+If you would like to be considered for on campus interviews on Monday September 18th, please submit this by **Wednesday, September 13th 11:59PM PDT**.
+Otherwise, if we decide to move forward with your application, we will schedule phone interviews on a rolling basis.

-Once this is done, please remember to email us a copy of your transcript and resume.
+Please email us a copy of your resume and transcript once you have completed your solution.